A stochastic subspace approach to gradient-free optimization in high dimensions: Main results

 where $\mathbf{D} \in \reals^{d \times \ell}$ is comprised of $\ell$ columns of the identity matrix $\I_d$ selected uniformly at random.
 It is straightforward to verify that \eqref{eqn: Haar} and \eqref{eqn: CD} satisfy assumption (A0), the former by properties of the QR decomposition.

 Denoting the columns of $\P$ as $\P^1, \ldots, \P^{\ell}$, the following equality holds

+\insertme{where $\nabla_{\P^i}f(\x)$ is a directional derivative of $f$ at $\x$ in the $\P^i$-th direction}.
 Thus there is a convenient interpretation that the gradient is approximated by a mapping onto an $\ell$-dimensional random subspace embedded in $\reals^d$.
-In fact, since $\Expectation \P\P^\top = \I$, $\P\P^\top \nabla f(\x)$ is an unbiased estimator of $\nabla f(\x)$ whose MSE is $(1-\ell/d) \norm{\nabla f(\x)}^2$.
-In particular when $h=0$, Gaussian smoothing given by \eqref{eq: gaussiansmoothing fd} is identical to mapping the gradient onto a 1-dimensional random orthogonal subspace of $\reals^d$ via a Haar-distributed random matrix.
-Choosing $\ell>1$ and using matrices of the form \eqref{eqn: Haar} generalizes the notion of Gaussian smoothing such that when $\ell=d,\,\P\P^\top=\P^\top\P=\I$ and the exact gradient is recovered.
+In fact, since $\Expectation \P\P^\top = \I$, $\P\P^\top \nabla f(\x)$ is \leaveout{an unbiased estimator of} \insertme{centered at} $\nabla f(\x)$ \leaveout{whose MSE is} \insertme{with MSE} $(1-\ell/d) \norm{\nabla f(\x)}^2$. \leaveout{In particular when $h=0$, Gaussian smoothing given by \eqref{eq: gaussiansmoothing fd} is identical to mapping the gradient onto a 1-dimensional random orthogonal subspace of $\reals^d$ via a Haar-distributed random matrix.
+Choosing $\ell>1$ and using matrices of the form \eqref{eqn: Haar} generalizes the notion of Gaussian smoothing such that when $\ell=d,\,\P\P^\top=\P^\top\P=\I$ and the exact gradient is recovered.} \end{enumerate}

 In advance of the main results of this section we investigate how well multiplication by the matrices specified by \eqref{eqn: Haar} and \eqref{eqn: CD} preserves the norm of an arbitrary vector.
 Norm invariance has important consequences with respect to the rate of convergence.
 Of particular interest for our purpose is the lower bound which governs the rate of convergence (see Theorem \ref{thm: strong-convexity} for details).
 We define a successful embedding in order to quantify the norm invariance.